ethanmiller1/Family-Ideas/Goals/Ethan's Commitments.md

 # I am being sanctified

 - [ ] NoFap
-- [ ] I meditation of my heart is acceptable in thy sight
+- [ ] The meditation of my heart is acceptable in thy sight
-- [ ] I take captive every thought that exalted itself against the knowledge of God
+- [ ] I take captive every thought that exalteth itself against the knowledge of God
 - [ ] I resist the lie that sin is good

 # I am disciplined